traefik/traefik/docs/content/routing/providers/docker.md

 To update the configuration of the Service automatically attached to the container, add labels starting with `traefik.http.services.<name-of-your-choice>.`, followed by the option you want to change.

-For example, to change the `passHostHeader` behavior, you'd add the label `traefik.http.services.<name-of-your-choice>.loadbalancer.passhostheader=false`.
+For example, to change the server `scheme`, you'd add the tag `traefik.http.services.{name-of-your-choice}.loadbalancer.server.scheme=https`.

 !!! warning "The character `@` is not authorized in the service name `<service_name>`."